 We select three trajectories as the test set-one for each hammer impact location-and use the remaining nine trajectories for training.
 We set the order of expansion for the SSM m=3, the SSM-reduced dynamics order r=3, and obtain the 3rd-order normal form.
-The results do depend on the order of reduced dynamics, but are insensitive to the orders of computation for the SSM and the normal form on it.
+The results do depend on the order of reduced dynamics, modal amplitudes ρ against one another shows that ρ_2 dies out more quickly than ρ_1 , but, due to modal interaction, the decay rates vary. f The instantaneous damping of the second mode is at times positive, indicating modal energy interchange but are insensitive to the orders of computation for the SSM and the normal form on it.
 Our fastSSM+ algorithm detects an inner resonance from the data and we obtain the normal form